9 Best Renters Insurance Companies in New Jersey of 2026

 This policy pays for medical bills if a person's bodily injury happens on your rental property, regardless of fault.

-Remember that your insurance will cover all the events listed above as long as they don’t exceed the amount of coverage you bought.
+Remember that your insurance will cover all the events listed above as long as they don’t exceed the coverage you bought.

 Unfortunately, if any damage exceeds the amount of your coverage, you will be responsible for paying the costs that aren’t covered.

-Covered losses include things like damage from fire, smoke, theft, vandalism, lightning, windstorms, explosions, and water from internal sources like plumbing leaks, a furnace, an air conditioner, and a water heater.
+Covered losses include damage from fire, smoke, theft, vandalism, lightning, windstorms, explosions, and water from internal sources like plumbing leaks, a furnace, an air conditioner, and a water heater.

 What are Endorsements?

-For some insurance companies, an endorsement may not be available for the coverage you need.
+For some insurance companies, an endorsement may not be available for your needed coverage.

-If this is the case, you may purchase a separate insurance policy to ensure you have additional coverage.
+If so, you may purchase a separate insurance policy to ensure additional coverage.

 What Does Renters Insurance Typically Exclude?

 A high-value property may only be covered up to $1,000 or $1,500.
-You may need to buy a separate rider if it's worth a lot more.
+You may need to buy a separate rider if it's worth more.

-Some renters insurance has extra pet liability for an additional cost, but make sure to check this thoroughly since certain dog breeds are not included in your policy.
+Some renters insurance has extra pet liability for an additional cost, but check this thoroughly since certain dog breeds are not included in your policy.

-That’s because these breeds are regarded as dangerous or aggressive to renters insurance companies.
+That’s because these breeds are considered dangerous or aggressive to renters insurance companies.

 Certain natural disasters, such as earthquakes or floods, are usually not covered, even if they damage your property.
 This means you’ll have to shell out for repairs on your own.